pinnaculum/galacteek/galacteek/docs/manual/en/settings.rst

 duplicating the content in the IPFS datastore. **Note**: this is an experimental feature.

+If you use the **Keep IPFS daemon running** setting, the IPFS daemon will not be stopped when you exit galacteek and therefore others can still access the content stored on your node.
+This also saves time on startup.

 **Note**: switching from a local to custom daemon (or vice versa) will make you lose access to the content that you might have published using the previous settings, so use with care.
 Use separate *application profiles* with the